Once upon a time

 Screenshot of Flathunt website, late 1999

-At Trade Me we used the Team NZ mantra to remind ourselves to focus on critical things:
+Years later, at Trade Me, we embraced a mantra borrowed from the New Zealand America’s Cup team to remind ourselves to focus on critical things:

 Does it make the boat go faster?